yevhen/Nake/README.md

 	Hasta la vista, baby!

-> NOTE: At the moment the supported parameter types are: bool, string, int.
-The support for `params` arrays and other types is planned.
-Thus you can do pretty much anything with already supported types.
+> NOTE: At the moment Nake supports the following parameter types: bool, string and int.
+Support for `params` arrays and some other types is on a road-map.
+Nevertheless, it's possible to code pretty much anything with just the types already supported by Nake.

 ### Specifying prerequisite tasks (dependencies)